coop152/obsidian-vaults/Year 3/Algorithms and Complexity (36111)/Graphs Recap.md

 ![](Pasted%20image%2020230926114548.png)
 The main loop runs $n$ times and the inner loop considers every pair of vertices (of which there is $O(n^2)$) performing an $O(1)$ calculation for each pair.
 Assuming the graph operations are $O(1)$ (as they are in an adjacency matrix) then the total running time is $O(n^3)$.
 Note that there are some fringe cases where this is actually inferior to just running DFS repeatedly; if the graph is sparse and is represented using an adjacency list.

+### Directed Acyclic Graphs (DAGs)
+If a digraph has no cycles it is called a Directed Acyclic Graph, or DAG.
+DAGs are significant due to some of their very popular usecases:
+- Inheritance in object oriented languages
+- Prerequisites for courses on a university degree
+- Scheduling constraints with tasks in a project